maximburkov/PaymentGateway/README.md

 ![ps](docs/docker-ps.png)

 - Open http://localhost:1111/swagger/index.html for using Swagger.
-- To avoid any issues with certificates during solution testing I use http that's **only for testing purposes** (we should always use https).
+- To avoid any issues with certificates during solution testing I use HTTP that's **only for testing purposes** (we should always use HTTPS).

 ## Architecture

-Solution implemented using Clean Architecture (or [Hex. architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software))) approach.
+The solution is implemented using the Clean Architecture (or [Hex. architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software))) approach.
 PaymentGateway.Core doesn't depend on Api and Infrastructure projects.

 Projects:

 src:
-- PaymentGateway - main api wich is communicate through http with Acquiring bank mock service and stores information about payments in PostgreS database.
-Implemented using Minimal Api.
+- `PaymentGateway` - main API wich is communicating through HTTP with Acquiring bank mock service and stores information about payments in the PostgreS database.
+Implemented using Minimal API.
-- PaymentGateway.Core - this project will contain all code specific to the domain layer.
-Doesn't not depend on Api and Infrastructure project
+- `PaymentGateway.Core` - this project will contain all code specific to the domain layer.
+Doesn't depend on Api and Infrastructure project
-- PaymentGateway.Infrastructure - this project contains classes for accessing external resources such as web services and database, such as: service for communication with Bank Mock api and database context.
+- `PaymentGateway.Infrastructure` - this project contains classes for accessing external resources such as web services and databases, such as service for communication with Bank Mock API and database context.

 test:
-- PaymentGateway.Core.UnitTests - project with Unit Tests.
+- `PaymentGateway.Core.UnitTests` - project with Unit Tests.
 Using xUnit, FluentAssertions and NSubstitute.
-- PaymentGateway.Api.IntegrationTests - TBD.Currently skipped.
-Should spin up environment correctly.
+- `PaymentGateway.Api.IntegrationTests` - TBD.Currently skipped.
+Should spin up the environment correctly.

 ## API description

-`Get /payments` - returns the list of all payments.
+`Get /payments` - returns all payments.

 Response example:
 ```json